ilanschnell/mastermind/README.md

                                         for resp in responses))

 This guess `g` will result in the minimum elements `S` remaining, in the next step, *regardless* of what the response is.
+This algorithm has an average of 4.76 guesses, but never more then 5 guesses.